Norfolk and Western 433: Preservation

-The Town of Abingdon wanted a steam locomotive for static display as a monument to the Virginia Creeper, so the N&W donated the No. 433, which arrived at Radford before being moved to her present display site in November 1958.
-The locomotive would spend the next sixty-three years under a wooden roof for protection from the weather.
-However, the No. 433 was still exposed to the elements and vandals, which resulted in significant deterioration and damage.
-By 1974, the N&W petitioned the Interstate Commerce Commission to abandon the branch, and by 1984, the line was ripped up and converted into a trail, as it was secured by the US Forest Service to create the Virginia Creeper Trail.
-In 2002, volunteers from the Virginia Creeper Trail Club, in partnership with the Washington County Preservation Foundation, began a project to cosmetically restore the No. 433 back to the way it was donated forty-six years prior.
-Local businesses contributed material and labor to this effort, and volunteers constructed and painted windows and doors, and they cleaned and painted the tender and interior of the cab.
-The old building that covered the locomotive was also torn down and replaced by a steel one.
-Two marker lights were bought for the smokebox of the locomotive, replacing those that were stolen more than twenty years prior.
+The Town of Abingdon wanted a steam locomotive for static display to commemorate the Virginia Creeper, so the N&W donated No. 433, which arrived at Radford before being moved to its present display site in November 1958.
+The locomotive stayed there for 63 years under a wooden roof for protection from the weather.
+However No. 433 was still exposed to the elements and vandals, resulting in significant deterioration and damage.
+By 1974, the N&W petitioned the Interstate Commerce Commission to abandon the branch, and by 1984 the track was ripped up and converted into a trail, being secured by the US Forest Service to create the Virginia Creeper Trail.
+In 2002, volunteers from the Virginia Creeper Trail Club, in partnership with the Washington County Preservation Foundation, began a project to cosmetically restore No. 433 to 1958 condition.
+Local businesses contributed material and labor to this effort, and volunteers constructed and painted windows and doors, as well as cleaning and painting the tender and interior of the cab.
+The old building that covered No. 433 was demolished and replaced by a steel one.
+Two marker lights were bought for the smokebox to replace those stolen more than twenty years prior.